gerarddvb/Homebridge-on-RaspberryPi/README.md

 sudo node-gyp BUILDTYPE=Release rebuild
 ```

-Use these commands to install the Homebridge plugins, setup of the plugins is nedeed follow the instructions of the plugin to setup the plugin
+Use these commands to install the Homebridge plugins, setup of the plugins is nedeed follow the instructions of the plugin to setup the plugin:

 ```
 sudo npm install -g homebridge-http